-SunPower’s 25/25/25 warranty offers covers performance and the amount of power generated SunPower modules will produce at least 98% of power for the first year and will decline by no more than 0.25% per year for the following 24 years.
+SunPower’s 25/25/25 warranty offers covers performance and the amount of power generated.
+SunPower modules will produce at least 98% power for the first year and will decline by no more than 0.25% per year for the following 24 years.
 Ultimately, the power output following the end of the 25 year warranty period should be 92% of Day 1 production.
 LG warrants that the first five years of module power output will be no less than 95% of the labeled power output.
-During Year 6, LG anticipates a performance decline of 0.4% in each of the remaining 20 years, so by Year 25, the output should be at least 87% of the power generated during Year 1.
+During Year 6, LG anticipates a performance decline of 0.4% in each of the remaining 20 years.
+By Year 25, the output should be at least 87% of the power generated during Year 1.

 A number of studies indicate that aesthetics can be a deal-breaker for homeowners when buying solar panels.
 If solar panels or system design negatively impact the visual image of a customer’s home or landscape, the likelihood of that homeowner going solar diminishes.

 Even size is a changing variable among solar panel brands.
-It may seem insignificant, but the dimensions of a customer’s chosen solar panels dictate the system’s layout on his or her roof.
-Some components on a roof that can hinder the design of a clean solar array are but are not limited to, chimneys, piping, and skylights.
+It may seem insignificant, but the dimensions of a customer’s chosen solar panels determine the system’s layout on the roof.
+Chimneys, piping, and skylights can hinder the design of a clean solar array.
 Depending on the municipality in which the project is installed, different zoning bylaws can also impact a project’s design.

 SunPower X-Series and LG NeON 2 (non-bifacial) are both 60-cell modules that vary slightly in dimensions.

-This would likely matter most when a customer is interested in LG NeON 2 Bifacial solar panels since those are only available as 72-cell modules.
-This means that fewer LG NeON 2 Bifacial modules would fit on the same roof space as 60-cell X-Series or standard LG NeON panels, impacting the design and layout of the solar system.
+This would likely matter most when a customer is interested in the 72-cell module LG NeON2 Bifacial solar panels.
+This means that fewer modules would fit on the same roof space as 60-cell X-Series or standard LG NeON panels, impacting the design and layout of the solar system.

 According to an MIT study, customers with concern for aesthetic “prefer black solar panels with rounded corners and even surfaces.”
 All-black PV modules are available that include all-black cells, framing, and a back sheet.
 The design camouflages into other dark surfaces through its color and anti-reflective glass that reduces glare.

-Both SunPower and LG have all-black modules, but one of the largest differentiators between the two brands is the maximum nominal wattage available.
-SunPower X-Series offers 327-350 W all-black panels while LG NeON 2 Black is available in power output options ranging from 300-320 W. So if a more minimalistic aesthetic is important to you, you’re better off going with SunPower due to its higher wattage options and power capabilities.
+Both SunPower and LG have all-black modules, but they differ in maximum nominal wattage available.
+SunPower X-Series offers 327-350 W all-black panels while LG NeON 2 Black offers 300-320 W panels.
+So if a minimalist look is important to you, go with SunPower for its higher wattage options and power capabilities.

 Vetting Process for Solar Dealers

-The requirements to sell different panels vary since all manufacturers have unique protocols and standards to whom they sell their products.
+All manufacturers have different protocols and standards regarding to whom they sell their products.
 Understanding the vendor or company that you purchase or lease your solar panels from is crucial in securing your savings.

 In contrast, LG isn’t too picky about who they do business with.
 LG sells to solar companies, but also to anyone who can obtain the “LG Pro Partner” title.
 Obtaining this title entails creating an account, taking a few short online trainings, and having the capital to buy the product.
-An LG Pro Partner does not need prior experience with solar and does not even have to be an established business.
+An LG Pro Partner does not need to be an established business nor have prior experience with solar.
 An ‘LG Pro’ can simply be a middleman without his or her own design, permitting, or installation teams, buying the product at cost and upselling to solar customers without contributing much or any expertise.

-LG’s low standards for whom they sell to isn’t ideal for customers who assume they’ll do business with a reliable company.
-If a customer is set on having an LG solar system, then he or she should do proper research of the entity with whom he or she is doing business with.
+LG’s low standards for whom they sell to isn’t ideal for customers who want a reliable company.
+If a customer is set on having an LG system, then they should research the company they are doing business with.
 SunPower’s exclusivity to industry professionals is crucial for ensuring a superior project outcome.

 Which Brand Will You Choose?

 Choosing which solar brand is important in protecting your investment.
-There are reasons why someone might choose either SunPower or LG for their solar system, but SunPower blows LG out of the water with its panel durability, power output, inclusive warranties, and dealer vetting process.
+There are reasons why someone choose either for their solar system, but SunPower blows LG out of the water with its panel durability, power output, inclusive warranties, and dealer vetting process.